 Instructions for Oil Pulling

-- About one Tbsp organic coconut oil (recommended) organic sesame oil, or organic olive oil.
+- About one tablespoon organic coconut oil (recommended) organic sesame oil, or organic olive oil.

 - For additional benefits try a drop of Oil of oregano Buy oil of oregano here which can help kill candida, treat gingivitis, natural antibiotic.
 Frankincense-Buy frankincense oil here great for overall oral health boosts immunity, preventive for oral issues.
 Tea Tree- Buy Tea Tree oil here helps treat gingivitis, bad breath, and thrush.